 Flushing a bucket is data destructive.
 If you use

-to confirm or double check the request.
-Client applications
+makes no attempt to confirm or double check the request.

 Be aware that this tool is a per-node, per-bucket operation.
 That means that if you want to perform this operation, you must specify the IP address of a node in the cluster and a named bucket.
 If you do not provided a named bucket, the server will apply the setting to any default bucket that exists at the specified node.
 If you want to perform this operation for an entire cluster, you will need to perform the command for every node/bucket combination that exists for that cluster.